-Cocaine was known to be the “rich man’s drug,” due to the expenses associated with maintaining cocaine habit.
-By the 1980’s, they found a way to make crack cocaine, a cheaper version of cocaine that gives a more intense, quicker high by smoking the rock.
+Cocaine was known to be the “rich man’s drug,” due to the expenses associated with maintaining a cocaine habit.
+By the 1980’s, they found a way to make crack cocaine, a cheaper version of cocaine that gives a more intense, quicker high by smoking the rock form of cocaine.
 The 80’s saw an expansive crack epidemic, making crack cocaine one of America’s most dangerous drugs.

 Colombian cartels exported up to 800 tons of cocaine every year, and by 2008 cocaine became the second most trafficked illegal drug in the world.

 Like many drugs, cocaine works by increasing dopamine levels in the brain.
 Cocaine causes an excessive build-up of dopamine and blocks the recycling process.
 The sudden increase in dopamine levels disrupts normal brain communications, and causes the user to feel the effects of a cocaine “high.”
 According to the National Institute of Drug Abuse, research shows that cocaine abuse is related to a disruption of higher thought and decision-making functions done in the brain.

 - High energy levels

 - Increased heartbeat

 Since cocaine is a highly addictive drug and can create a physical dependency as well, quitting can be very difficult for the user.
 Many Americans report “recreational” use of cocaine.
 So how do you identify a cocaine addiction in yourself or a loved one?
 For those addicted to cocaine, over time they may build a tolerance to powder cocaine.
 At this point, some users switch to crack cocaine, which provides a more intense high.
 As a result cocaine rehab centers started to form.